St. Louis Public Schools K-12 Online Learning Program (EDMENTUM)

 How do I enroll?

-Parents or school officials may complete the Virtual School Program enrollment form at their school site or SLPS central office location.
+Parents or school officials may complete the Online Learning Program enrollment form at their school site or SLPS central office location.

 Who can enroll in SLPSVSP cources?